GenericMappingTools/gmt/doc_classic/rst/source/supplements/potential/earthtide.rst

 .. only:: not man

-    earthtide - Compute geopotential anomalies over 2-D bodies by the method of Talwani
+    earthtide - Compute grids or time-series of solid Earth tides

 Synopsis
 --------